mantidproject/mantid/docs/source/plotting/index.rst

 Custom Color Cycle (Line / 1D plots)
 ####################################

 The Default Color Cycle doesn't have to be used.
 Here is an example where a Custom Color Cycle is chosen.
-Make sure to fill the list `custom_colors` with either the HTML codes or recognised names for the desired colours.
+Make sure to fill the list `custom_colors` with either the HTML hex codes (eg. #b3457f) or recognised names for the desired colours.
 Both can be found `online <https://www.rapidtables.com/web/color/html-color-codes.html>`_.

 .. plot::